popluation-health/pop-health-docs/README.md

 2. Set the following required properties:
   * `google.fit.client.json.path` -- to the location of the `client_secret.json` file downloaded in the Setup a Client section above.
 Note: this file contains sensitive infromation. **Don't check it in to git**.
   * `google.fit.api.token.store` -- an available folder location to store the refresh token for fit api calls.
 Note: this token store is sensitive information. **Don't check it in to git**.

-TODO - Add ref to decision services for data publishing.
+  * You'll also need to set the configuration for the location of decision services for the rest-client using this property `org.pophealth.client.HealthDataService/mp-rest/url=` That property can be set to the local URL or the URL of the lambda running in AWS.

 **Run the Health Data ETL**